apprenticeharper/DeDRM_tools/ReadMe_First.txt

  - Adobe Digital Editions PDFs
  - Mobipocket ebooks
  - eReader PDB books
- - Scuolabooks (Windows only solution by Hex)
+ - Scuolabooks (Link to solution by Hex)

 These tools do NOT work with Apple's iBooks FairPlay DRM (see end of this file.)